LIN3S/SymfonyStandard/README.md

 },
 ```

-Also, if your development IDE is [PhpStorm][24], uncomment the following line in `app/config/config.yml`:
+Also, if your development IDE is [PhpStorm][23], uncomment the following line in `app/config/config.yml`:
 ```
 framework:
     ide: "phpstorm://open?file=%%f&line=%%l"
 ```

 ## Front-end workflow
-First of all, download all the dependencies needed for Ruby, Bower and Node.js:
+First of all, download all the dependencies needed for Ruby and Node.js:
 ```
 $ bundle install
-$ bower install
 $ npm install
 ```

-Feel free to add and/or edit the Bower dependencies by editing the `bower.json` file.
+Feel free to add and/or edit the npm dependencies by editing the `package.json` file.

 After this initial step, you will have the following gulp tasks available:
 * `gulp sass`: compiles `app/Resources/assets/scss/app.scss` and moves the resulting file to `web/` folder.
 * `gulp sass:prod`: compiles and minifies `app/Resources/assets/scss/app.scss` and moves the resulting file to `web/` folder.
-* `gulp scsslint`: it helps you to keep your SCSS files clean and readable.
+* `gulp scss-lint`: it helps you to keep your SCSS files clean and readable.
-* `gulp watch`: check modifications within the `app/Resources/assets/scss/` and `app/Reources/assets/js/` folders in order to compile again.
+* `gulp modernizr`: creates a `modernizr.js` file with the selected tests.
-* `gulp js:prod`: combines and minifies the needed JS files.
+* `gulp js:prod`: combines and minifies the needed JS files, including `modernizr.js`.
+* `gulp sprites`: creates a SVG sprite.
+* `gulp watch`: checks SCSS, JS and SVG changes to launch the corresponding task.
-* `gulp default`: executes sass and js:prod tasks and starts watching.
+* `gulp default`: executes sass, js:prod, sprites and starts watching.
-* `gulp prod`: executes sass:prod and js:prod tasks.
+* `gulp prod`: executes sass:prod, modernizr, js:prod and spritest tasks.

 As you see, you should create and/or edit .scss files within the `app/Resources/assets/scss/` folder.
 An initial
 structure is already given for you.
 You can also add/or edit .js files, but **remember** to modify `gulpfile.js`